Creating Sanitized Database Snapshots with DBSnapper¶

 This output shows the steps taken to sanitize the database which involve:

-- Running the sanitization query against the ephemeral database
+attribute. - Running the sanitization query specified in

-- Dumping the sanitized database to a snapshot
+database. - Dumping the sanitized database to a snapshot, compressing it, and uploading it to the cloud if configured.

 Now that we've sanitized the database, let's take another look at the snapshots available for the example_app